AviatrixSystems/Docs/HowTos/AviatrixAPI/multiple_approaches_to_use_aviatrix_api/multiple_approaches_to_use_aviatrix_api.rst

 Value Format (URL Encoding)
 ---------------------------

-if the input value contains certain special characters, such as '#' or '/' you may need to convert them to conform to a valid URL:
+If the input value contains certain special characters, such as '#' or '/' you may need to convert them to conform to a valid URL:

 Tip: